New Zealand government response to the COVID-19 pandemic: May 2022

 On 3 May 2022, Hipkins announced that unvaccinated visa holders, permanent residents, and Australian citizens who are normally resident in New Zealand would be able to travel to and from New Zealand without entering Managed Isolation and Quarantine (MIQ).
-Hipkins justified the New Zealand Government's decision due to the lower health risks of overseas transmission and New Zealand's high vaccination rate.
+Hipkins justified the Government's decision due to the lower health risks of overseas transmission and New Zealand's high vaccination rate.
 That same day, the Ministry of Business, Innovation and Employment confirmed that the country's four remaining MIQ facilities in Auckland and Christchurch would close by August 2022 due to the low number of people using them.

 On 3 May, Hipkins acknowledged that the Government was spending NZ$10 million a month paying COVID-19 contact tracers despite phasing out contact tracing several months earlier.
 During the COVID-19 pandemic, the Government had contracted two telehealth companies including Whakarongorau to provide contract tracing services.
 Hipkins stated that the contact tracers were supporting people with COVID-19 in the community.
 One contact tracer claimed that they were being paid despite doing minimal work.
 In response, ACT Party leader David Seymour described the Government's decision to continuing funding contact tracing services as a waste of taxpayer money.

 On 11 May, Ardern announced that the New Zealand border's reopening would be moved forward by two months: